⚖️ Understanding The Law the Right Way | Arrest vs Detention Explained — Chapter Eight

 If you are detained, the officer must justify it.

-That answer defines the encounter.
+That answer defines the stage.

 Silence Does Not Prevent Escalation